Nima-MM/nim-tec/.github/CONTRIBUTING.md

 ## 📑 License

-StockEase is licensed under the MIT license.
+nim-tec is licensed under the MIT license.
 See [LICENSE](LICENSE) for details.

 ---

-🎉 **Thank you for contributing to StockEase!** Let's build something amazing together.
+🎉 **Thank you for contributing to nim-tec!** Let's build something amazing together.